NCC building class

 • Class 10: Private garages and swimming pools

-Part A6 of NCC Vol 1.0 defines a Class 1 building as one or more building that form a single dwellingboard houseguest house or a dwelling used for a short-term accommodation.
+Part A6 of NCC Vol 1.0 defines a Class 1 building as one or more buildings that form a single dwelling, board house, guest house or a dwelling used for short-term accommodation.

 According to NCC Vol 1.0 Part A6, a Class 1b building refers to:

-• One or more dwelling that form a guest house, a hostel, a boarding house that-
+• One or more dwellings that form a guest house, a hostel, a boarding house that-

 • would accommodate not more than 12 people,